JackyRay111/FIT5136_S1_2020_42/readme.md

 ![Screenshot](shuttleListScreenshot.png)

 * Shuttle is selected by entering the Shuttle ID.
-* Full information of the selected shuttle displayed with a confirmation message.
+* Full information of the selected shuttle is displayed with a confirmation message.
 ![screenshot2](shuttleConfirmationScreenshot.png)